najjark/DIA_20490270_CW/README.md

 # API Key Setup

-This bot uses the Finnhub module to retreive news headlines for each stock, you will need to use your own FinnHub API key for it to work.
+This bot uses the FinnHub module to retreive news headlines for each stock, you will need to use your own FinnHub API key for it to work.

 You may use your API key in Line 26 of the code.